 4. Processed Foods and Added Sugars in Moderation

-Ultra-processed foods are usually low in nutrients and high in added sugars, sodium, and unhealthy fats.
+Ultra-processed foods are usually low in nutrients and high in added sugars, sodium, empty calories, and unhealthy fats.
 Daily intake can result in inflammation, insulin resistance, and weight gain.

 Opt for whole, real foods whenever possible:

 Diets fad and fade, but habits endure.
-The most important aspect of sustaining physical health over the long term is establishing a routine that comes naturally and is delightful to you.
+The most important aspect of sustaining physical health over the long term is establishing a routine that comes naturally and is enjoyable to you.

 a.
 Practice Mindful Eating